jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 and strife, contention, estrangement and apathy, among the loved ones of God.
 Flee them, through the power of God and His sovereign aid, and strive ye to knit together the hearts of men...
 (G V)

+PRACTICALITY

+Every age hath its own problem, and every soul its particular aspiration.
+The remedy the world needeth in its present-day afflictions can never be the same as that which a subsequent age may require.
+Be anxiously concerned with the needs of the age ye live in, and centre your deliberations on its exigencies and requirements.”
+(TU 2.5)

 PRUDENCE